 Parent & Family Support Signposting

 In the first instance it is always advisable to seek support through school.
 Your child’s teacher will always be more than happy to discuss any matters which you feel may impact on learning.
-Alternatively, you can speak to a member of the pastoral or senior leadership team who may be able to support you or make contact with support networks for you.
+Alternatively, you can speak to a member of the 'Every Child Matters' team or Senior Leadership Team who may be able to support you or make contact with support networks for you.

-However, if you prefer not to contact school then the following support networks are availble to parents and families:
+However, if you prefer not to contact school then the following support networks are available to parents and families:

 There is information on :